InfiniteIntel/WATER/README.md

      2. Install the required dependencies (if any) mentioned in the README.

-     3. Execute the water_token_prototype.py script to interact with the Water Token.
+     3. Execute the water_token_commodity_exchange_prototype.py script to interact with the Water Token.

 Usage:

     The prototype allows you to perform the following actions:

-    * Use a basic Water Token on the XRP Ledger.
+    * Use a WATER token on the XRP Ledger.

     * Interact with the token using simple commands.